What’s the best answer for our hunger? God’s plenty. In fact God invites us to his table to feast on his plenty.

 God wants us to know him.
 He has taken the initiative by speaking.
-He has spoken in order to tell us things about him that we couldn’t know any other way.
-He wants us to know him truly, as he really is, not as we think he might be.
+He spoke in order to tell us things about himself that we couldn’t know any other way.
+Unless he spoke to us first, we couldn’t know him truly, as he really is, not as we think he might be.
 That’s why he spoke, first in creation, then through the prophets,

 “…but in these last days he has spoken to us by his Son…” (Hebrews 1:2)

 If we open our Bibles to meet God, we will find that we see him most clearly through Jesus.
 The picture we get of God goes from black and white to high definition TV when we see it fleshed out in the life and death of our Savior.

 Meet the Divine Host

 This principle became so clear to us when we met our Divine Host, first in the pages of Isaiah, and then in the words of Luke and John.